marcocastignoli/chainms/README.md

 ---

-*This is a proof of concept built to explore the possibilities of on-chain content management.
-All content is stored on the Optimism blockchain.*
+_This is a proof of concept built "vibe coding" to explore the possibilities of on-chain content management.
+All content is stored on the Optimism blockchain._